solidpixel/solidpixel.github.io/_posts/2021-12-09-branches_in_shaders.md

 path - two lights active - has half the performance!
 Adding branches to this shader has broken up the instruction stream into three basic blocks - the main outer scope, and one "if" block for each function call.
-Even though we're notionally doing less work, the compiler lacks enough instructions to pack out the issue width available in the hardware.
+Even though we're notionally doing less work, the compiler cannot pack out the issue width available in the hardware.

-For this generation of hardware branches therefore still count as "bad", but for quite a different reason.
+For this generation of hardware branches therefore still count as "bad", but for quite a different reason to the early shader hardware.
 Note, you can still find this generation of hardware in some older mobile devices, so beware if you are targeting devices that are 5+ years old, but it's also now mostly consigned to history.

 Scalar warp/wave hardware
 -------------------------

 Modern hardware is nearly all warp/wave based.
-In these designs the compiler generates a scalar instruction stream for each thread, and the hardware finds data-path parallelism by running multiple threads in lockstep (each group being a warp or a wave).
+In these designs the compiler generates a scalar instruction stream for each thread, and the hardware finds data-path parallelism by running multiple threads from the same draw call or compute dispatch in lockstep (each group being a warp or a wave).

-In these designs branches are not free - there is still some overhead for condition checks and the branch itself - but they are very cheap because the performance of the hardware is not reliant on the compiler finding the parallism inside a single thread.
+In these designs branches are not free - there is still some overhead for condition checks and the branch itself - but they are very cheap because the performance of the hardware is not reliant on the compiler finding the parallelism inside a single thread.
 If we compile the example above for a Mali-G78 GPU, we can see:

 No branch: